Lalatenduswain/CITPL/README.md

-# citpl
-The script will gather the following information and export it into a ZIP file
+#The script will gather the following information and export it into a ZIP file

 ```